Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 Let's show how zBuilder can accommodate changes to geometry.

-First thing, lets clean the scene to represent brand new geometry coming in.
+First thing, let's clean the scene to represent brand new geometry coming in.

 .. code-block:: python